 There is a free version of ThingLink and the next step up is $20 per month – or $35 per year for teachers.

 BranchTrack enables you to create, design and deliver scenario – based e-learning in your browser.
 You can use it standalone or with popular authoring tools like Lectora, Storyline, or Captivate.
 This is definitely not “cheap” compared to other tools covered here, but relative to other options for creating branching simulations – and what they have cost historically – it’s a real bargain.

 There is a “free forever” version and and then paid versions start at $999 per year.

 Easygenerator is a cloud-based course authoring tool that can be used to create response, standards-compliant e-learning experiences.
 While it’s not quite as sophisticated or flexible at this point as a mature off-the-shelf authoring tool like Storyline or Lectora, it is very impressive for the price and it does support collaborative authoring and external review – two capabilities organizations often needed.
 In general, if you are looking for a low-cost, LCMS-like solution, this should be a platform you check out.
 Pricing starts at $26 per month/$319 per year.

-Images get used in so many ways through out a learning and education business.
-These are tools that can help you create them and/or present them in distinctive ways.
+Images get used in so many ways throughout a learning and education business.
+These are learning technology tools that can help you create them and/or present them in distinctive ways.